opendocsg/slw-judgments-backfill/2005_SGCA_55/report.md

 **Tan Lee Meng J (delivering the judgment of the court):**

-1       The appellants in Civil Appeal No 70 of 2005, FE Global Electronics Pte Ltd (“Global”), Electec Pte Ltd (“Electec”) and M-Systems Flash Disk Pioneers Ltd (“M-Systems”) and the appellant in Civil Appeal No 69 of 2005, Ritronics Components (S’pore) Pte Ltd (“Ritronics”), appealed against Lai Kew Chai J’s decision (reported at [2005] 3 SLR 389) that they had infringed Singapore patent No 87504 (WO 01/61692), which was granted to the respondent, Trek Technology (Singapore) Pte Ltd (“Trek”), and were therefore liable in damages for the infringement.
+1       The appellants in Civil Appeal No 70 of 2005, FE Global Electronics Pte Ltd (“Global”), Electec Pte Ltd (“Electec”) and M-Systems Flash Disk Pioneers Ltd (“M-Systems”) and the appellant in Civil Appeal No 69 of 2005, Ritronics Components (S’pore) Pte Ltd (“Ritronics”), appealed against Lai Kew Chai J’s decision (reported at <span class="citation">[2005] 3 SLR 389</span>) that they had infringed Singapore patent No 87504 (WO 01/61692), which was granted to the respondent, Trek Technology (Singapore) Pte Ltd (“Trek”), and were therefore liable in damages for the infringement.
 We dismissed the appeal and now give the reasons for our decision.

 **Background**